ISDuBA/ISDuBA/docs/keycloak.md

 # Adjust keycloak
 Configure Keycloak.

-Open Keycloaks Web-Interface, running on localhost:8080.
-Via the admin console adjust the following if necessary:
+Open Keycloak's web-interface, running on localhost:8080, create an admin user if you haven't done so, and log in to the admin console.

-- Create ```isduba``` realm
+- Create ```isduba``` realm once, by using the drop down selection for `Keycloak` in the menu.

 ### Create Clients: auth